Empowering the workforce: embracing the benefits of flexible working hours arrangements

 January 13, 2023

 As you may have noticed, how we work has changed over the last few years.
-The pandemic has made new working concepts more prevalent.
-Some of them already existed, like the hybrid work model.
-However, they never got to expand and show their potential.
+The pandemic has made new work concepts more prevalent.
+While some already existed, like the hybrid work model, thier potential was not fully explored.
 Since then, employers and employees have had time to observe the benefits of flexible working hours arrangements.
 Studies have also demonstrated the positive outcomes of flexible and hybrid work.

-For this reason, we at deskbird would like to explore this topic by sharing additional information about flexitime.
-You will discover what it is and how it works through different examples in this article.
-Like everything in life, this model has pros and cons, which we will discuss in further detail.
+For this reason, we at would like to explore this topic by sharing additional information about flexitime.
+You will learn what it is and how it works through different examples.
+And like everything in life, this model has pros and cons, which we will discuss in further detail.
 Are you ready to take your company a step further into the future of work?

 Definition of flexi time

 What does flexitime mean?
 Also called flex time, this concept is an adaptable working model where team members can organize their work hours according to their requirements.
-It is a people-centric approach that responds to employees' needs and provides many positive outcomes to businesses implementing it.
+It is a people-centric approach that responds to employees' needs and provides many positive outcomes for the businesses.